THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 If you’ve never done an SEO Audit then NOW is the right time to do it, but there are also other key times that you should undertake an SEO Audit.

 - If you have an obvious problem- has your google search traffic dropped, or taken a downward trend?
-Then you should take a further look as to what the issues might be and an SEO Audit is a great way to figure out what the problem is.
+Then you should take a further look as to what the issues might be and an SEO Audit is a great way to figure out what the problem is (read more about dealing with a sudden loss of traffic here).

 - On an annual basis – it’s good business practice to set a schedule for SEO Auditing.
 I set my SEO Audit schedule annually so that I’m formally reviewing my sites and identifying ways in which I can improve the SEO of my blogs to improve my results.